York Theatre Royal: History

 York Theatre Royal was built in 1744 on, and among, the site of the medieval St. Leonard's Hospital.
 Parts of the old hospital can still be seen in the modern building, including archways and walls.
 Under the stage lies a well, which is believed to be dated from the Roman era of York's history.
 The 1744 theatre replaced a theatre in Minster Yard, built by Thomas Keregan, with the encouragement of the City Corporation, in 1734.
 Twenty five years after its construction, in 1769, Tate Wilkinson paid £500 for a Royal Patent, and, accordingly, it was renamed the Theatre Royal.
 Wilkinson ran a company that included theatres in Hull, Leeds, Pontefract, Wakefield and other Yorkshire towns.
 His company was reckoned to be the leading provincial company, and he attracted many of the finest actors of the period, including John Philip Kemble and his sister Sarah Siddons, Dorothea Jordan and Elizabeth Farren, to act in York.

 Since Wilkinson's time the theatre has undergone several renovations and upgrades.
-In the late 1800s the theatre was refurbished into the Victorian style, including, in 1879, a new Gothic Revival frontage, which is decorated with carved heads representing Elizabeth I and characters from Shakespeare's plays.
-In 1902 architect F. A. Tugwell of Scarborough redesigned the theatre interior.
+In the late 1800s, the theatre was refurbished into the Victorian style, including, in 1879, a new Gothic Revival frontage, which is decorated with carved heads representing Elizabeth I and characters from Shakespeare's plays.
+In 1902, architect F. A. Tugwell of Scarborough redesigned the theatre interior.
 The latest major redevelopment was an extensive renovation of the theatre, with a new modernist foyer (architect: Patrick Gwynne), in 1967.

 The theatre has been designated a Grade II* listed building by Historic England.

-The theatre was forced to close to the public during the lockdowns brought about by Covid-19.
+The theatre was forced to close to the public during the lockdowns brought about by COVID-19.
 The theatre building was closed between March 2020 and May 2022.
 During this time, the theatre staff made scrubs for the NHS, created a pop-up outdoor theatre adjacent to the building and performed a 'Travelling Pantomime' in 14 different neighbourhoods of the city.
 The building re-opened on 17 May 2022 for 'The Love Season', a season of love stories featuring Ralph Fiennes, Julie Hesmondhalgh and New Earth Theatre among many others.

 In 2022, the theatre welcomed the Kyiv City Ballet to the UK for the first time, in order to raise funds for UNICEF's work in Ukraine.

 Pantomime

 The theatre produced its first pantomime in 1862 with a production of The Sleeping Beauty.

-The theatre's annual pantomime was for more than 30 years been written and directed by Berwick Kaler, who also starred in the show.
-Kaler retired from playing the Dame in 2019.
-Due to an ongoing fall in ticket sales, the Theatre Royal announced that the pantomime for 2020 was going to be a 'reboot' and move away from the Berwick Kaler era pantomimes with a new writer and director.
+The theatre's annual pantomime was for more than 30 years written and directed by Berwick Kaler, who also starred in the show.
+Kaler retired from playing the dame in 2019.
+Due to an ongoing fall in ticket sales, the Theatre Royal announced that the pantomime for 2020 was going to be a 'reboot', and would move away from the Kaler-era pantomimes with a new writer and director.

 In December 2020, the theatre performed 'The Travelling Pantomime', a tour of a small-scale pantomime to 14 different neighbourhoods in York.